vicenteg/mapr-ansible-roles/README.md

 And you should be dropped into a shell in your VM.

-If your license key is called demolicense.txt, the steps following will add the key, loopback mount MapR NFS, and create a volume for the vagrant user:
+If your license key is called demolicense.txt, the steps following will add the key, loopback mount MapR NFS, and create a volume for the vagrant user.
+I suggest you examine each line, especially the last, which contains backticks:

 ```
 sudo maprcli license add -license /vagrant/demolicense.txt -is_file true